chengwei-xia/IC_Ahmed_WindTunnel/source/HardwareSetup.rst

 .. warning::

-   Wires inside the connectors are very thin and vulnerable. **Be careful** when connecting or moving the cables.
+   The wires inside the connectors are very thin and vulnerable. **Be careful** when connecting or moving the cables.

 The cabling on the sensor side is presented in the figure below.
 Four wires connect four ends of the Wheatstone bridge (colour matched), and the cable shield is connected to sensor cable.